-\The funding needed to cover the estimated construction cost of Phase 2 of the Sessom Creek Stream Restoration project (\$675,000) was approved by the Implementing Committee as part of the CoSM/ TXST 2024 EAHCP Workplan and Funding Application but will not be used in 2024.
-It is anticipated that a construction contract will be awarded in late Fall 2024 with construction commencing in Winter 2024 and continuing through 2025.
-Construction disbursements are not expected to until 2025.
-Construction bids will dictate the actual construction cost.
-A grant from TCEQ in the amount of \$120,000 for the project will help to reduce costs to the EAHCP.
+^{}Funding needed to cover the EAHCP-portion of the construction cost for the Sessom Creek Stream Restoration Phase 2 project (\$675,000) was approved by the Implementing Committee as part of the CoSM/ TXST 2025 EAHCP Workplan and Funding Application.
+The construction contract was awarded in March 2025and construction is expected to commence in May 2025.
+A portion of the funding previously approved and allocated for project construction in 2025 may need to be re-allocated to 2026 at a later date if construction continues into 2026.
+A grant from TCEQ in the amount of \$120,000 for the project and City contributions have significantly reduced project costs to the EAHCP.